FaserF/hassio-addons/apache2/README.md

 ### Option: `website_name`

 This option is needed, if you enable ssl to true.
-If you are not using SSL put anything in here, as it doesnt matter.
+If you are not using SSL put anything in here, as it doesn’t matter.

 ### Option: `username`

 This option is optional.
 This user is for accessing web files (NOT the website itself).
 It will change the owner of all web files from "root" to this new owner.

-This is NOT used for authentification for your website.
-If you want this have a look at [Authentification for your website](#authentification-for-your-website)
+This is NOT used for Authentication for your website.
+If you want this have a look at [Authentication for your website](#Authentication-for-your-website)

 ### Option: `password`

 This option is optional.
-Some self hosted web sites require an authentification password to access files within the docker image. #50
+Some self hosted web sites require an Authentication password to access files within the docker image. #50

-This is NOT used for authentification for your website.
-If you want this have a look at [Authentification for your website](#authentification-for-your-website)
+This is NOT used for Authentication for your website.
+If you want this have a look at [Authentication for your website](#Authentication-for-your-website)

 ### Option: `ssl`